 Tire manufactures give mileage warranties on products to back a products quality providing an additional selling point for that tire.

-Keep in mind, in order to get a credit back from a tire that did not last as long as it is warrantied for, you will need to meet criteria to collect on that warranty.
+IMPORTANT: Bear in mind.
+In order to get a credit back from a tire that did not last as long as it is warrantied for, you will need to meet specific criteria to collect on that warranty.

-- The warranty will be void If your tire has uneven wear, lack of rotation documentation, improper air pressure or anything leading to the cause of that tire to wear unevenly.
+- The warranty will be void If your tire has uneven wear, lack of rotation documentation, improper air pressure, unbalanced, or any other well know causes that lead to your tire wearing unevenly.

 - Just because a tire does not have a mileage warranty does not mean that it is a bad tire that will not last.